snackburglar/timbs/README.md

 npm run dev
 ```

-Open the local URL shown by Vite in your browser.
+Open the local URL displayed by Vite in your browser.